Proposals (Phase 1)

 Dithering

-In the pre-defined 5-point dither, the user defines the steps dRA and dDEC, in arcsec, and the telescope points according to the scheme depicted above [HSC dither pattern (a)].
-In the circular case, the user defines the radius \(r_{D}\) in arcsec, initial angle \(\theta\) in degrees, and number of steps \(N\) (5 recommended).
+In the pre-defined 5-point dither, dRA and dDEC, in arcsec, are user-defined parameters and the telescope points according to the scheme depicted above [HSC dither pattern (a)].
+In the circular dither pattern, they are a radius \(r_{D}\) in arcsec, an initial angle \(\theta\) in degrees, and the number of dither positions \(N\) (5 recommended).
 Consecutive exposures are taken at positions that lay on a common circle of radius \(r_{D}\), every \(360^\circ / N\) from each other, as in the figure above [HSC dither pattern (b)].
-Note that this is not done by rotation of the instrument, but by moving the telescope; the position angle of the instrument remains constant.
-The suggested values are \(120''\) for dRA, dDEC, and \(r_{D}\); and \(15^\circ\) and \(10^{\circ}\) for \(\theta\) in the case of \(N\neq 5\) and \(N=5\), respectively.
+Note that this is not a rotation of the instrument, but moving the telescope in a circular pattern; the insrument position angle remains constant.
+Recommended values are \(120''\) for dRA, dDEC, and \(r_{D}\); and \(15^\circ\) and \(10^{\circ}\) for \(\theta\) for \(N\neq 5\) and \(N=5\), respectively.

-If one sequence, either pre-defined 5-point or circular, takes a lot of time, it may be split into two or more, using the parameters SKIP and STOP.
-For example, \(\mathit{STOP}=3\) means that the telescope will observe only in the first three positions, \(\mathit{SKIP}=3\) means that the telescope will start from the 4-th position, skipping the first three. \(\mathit{SKIP}=1\) and \(\mathit{STOP}=2\) will make the telescope move only to the second position. \(\mathit{STOP}\) must always be larger than \(\mathit{SKIP}\).
+If one sequence, either in a pre-defined 5-point or circular dither pattern, takes a long time to complete, it may be split into two or more, using SKIP and STOP parameters.
+For example, \(\mathit{STOP}=3\) takes exposures at the first three dither positions, \(\mathit{SKIP}=3\) skips the first three and starts at the 4-th dither position.
+Therefore, if \(\mathit{SKIP}=1\) and \(\mathit{STOP}=2\) are defined, a single exposure is made at the second dither position. \(\mathit{STOP}\) must be larger than \(\mathit{SKIP}\).

 See the following link for details: